St4NNi/jam-rs/README.md

 Usage: jam [OPTIONS] <COMMAND>

 Commands:
-  sketch   Sketches one or more files and writes the result to an output file merge    Merge multiple input sketches into a single sketch dist     Calculate distance of a (small) sketch against one or more sketches as database help     Print this message or the help of the given subcommand(s)
+  sketch  Sketches one or more files and writes the result to an output file merge   Merge multiple input sketches into a single sketch dist    Calculate distance of a (small) sketch against one or more sketches as database.
+Requires all sketches to have the same kmer size help    Print this message or the help of the given subcommand(s)

 Options:
   -t, --threads <THREADS>  Number of threads to use [default: 1]